nrkno/dotnetskolen/README_EN.md

         dateAsString
 ```

 Here we create a module `HttpHandlers` in the namespace `NRK.Dotnetskolen.Api`.
-In the module we have a function `epgHandler`, which takes in a text string, and for now the function returns the same text string.
-The return value of `epgHandler` is currently the same as the anonymous function we had in `Program.fs`, but now we have the opportunity to extend it without the code in `Program.fs` becoming confusing.
+In the module we have a function `epgHandler`, which takes a text string as input, and for now the function returns the same text string.
+The return value of `epgHandler` is currently the same as the anonymous function we had in `Program.fs`, but now we are in a better position to extend it and at the same time keeping the code in `Program.fs` readable.

 Open the `HttpHandlers` module in `Program.fs` and call the `epgHandler` function instead of the anonymous function we had: